jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-08-recruiting-season/draft/chapter-03.md

 They moved toward the entrance, celebration evaporating into dread.
 The lobby was still crowded with post-tournament athletes and families, but they cut through to the main doors.

-Outside, under gray April sky, Robert Price waited.
+Outside, under gray April sky threatening rain, Robert Price waited.

 He wasn't alone.
-Two men in business attire stood with him, briefcases, professional demeanor.
+Two men in business attire stood with him—expensive suits, briefcases, professional demeanor radiating authority.
 Lawyers or investigators, Ethan guessed.
+Probably both.

-His father's expression was controlled, cold, dangerous.
+His father's expression was controlled, cold, dangerous calm that was worse than anger.

 "Ethan."